cruzgerman216/USA_COVID19_TRACKER_CLI/README.md

+## Description

+The USA COVID-19 Tracker allows the user to see interesting facts about state wide covid-19 statistics.
+User will have a chance to see confirmed case and death toll comparisons between states.

 # USACOVID19TRACKERCLI

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/USA_COVID19_TRACKER_CLI`.
 To experiment with that code, run `bin/console` for an interactive prompt.